fohrloop/wakepy/README.md

 In addition, [supporting PyPy](https://github.com/fohrloop/wakepy/issues/274) is on the roadmap.
 If you have ideas or comments, please post yours on [wakepy/#317](https://github.com/fohrloop/wakepy/discussions/317).

+## Licenses

+The contents of this repository are licensed with [MIT License](https://github.com/fohrloop/wakepy/blob/main/LICENSE.txt), which is permissive and allows you to use the code as part of any application or library, commercial or not, with the following exception: The GitHub Invertocat logo used in the social share image is property of GitHub, downloaded from [github.com/logos](https://github.com/logos) and is used under the terms specified by GitHub.

 ---------------

 ## Footnotes